 Time For New Things

-Time off, either in the form of a trip, or just time to yourself, gives you a chance to try new things, push your comfort zone, and explore interests you otherwise may not have time for.
+Time off, either in the form of a trip, or just time to yourself, allows you to try new things, push your comfort zone, and explore interests you otherwise may not have time for.

 Catch Up On Life